HTX3/Blend/README.md

 **Required Must-have Stories**
 - [x] User can register for a new account
 - [x] User can login
+- [x] User can view matches on their home screen
 - [ ] User can scroll to find a match
 - [ ] User can match with someone who attends their school